vide-collabo/.github/profile/README.md

 * Implement demo- and showcasing apps for Vide Fable and Vide Avalonia.
 * Improve Vide DSP with signal processing low- and high level building blocks such as filters, phasers, reverbs or synthesis elements
 * Restart the Vide MAUI implementation (which is basically the thing for Avalonia, but with another API generator)
+* Improve the "docs" repo (I guess there's not so much to do; it's the famous last 20%)

 ### New Vide implementations